yahoo/proxy-verifier/README.md

             - [Content-Type, text/html]
             - [Content-Length, '11']
             - [uuid, 1]
+      - RST_STREAM:
+          error-code: INTERNAL_ERROR
       - DATA:
           content:
             encoding: plain
             data: client_test
             size: 11
-      - RST_STREAM:
-          error-code: INTERNAL_ERROR
 ```

 Note that this example specifies the following:
-* Specifies a sequence of frames to be sent under the `client-request` node.
+* A sequence of frames to be sent under the `client-request` node.
 The order
   of the frames listed is the order of the frames that Proxy Verifier will send during
   the traffic replay of the stream.
-* Thus, in this case, the client terminates the stream after sending the DATA frame since
+* Thus, in this case, the client terminates the stream after sending the `HEADERS` frame since
-  the `RST_STREAM` is specified after the DATA frame in the sequence.
+  the `RST_STREAM` is specified after the `HEADERS` frame in the sequence.
 * The client terminates with the error code `INTERNAL_ERROR`, specified by `error-code` under
   the `RST_STREAM` frame.

+Be aware that when Proxy Verifier generates HTTP/2 frames, it determines from the frames elements where to
+insert the `END_STREAM` flag.
+If a request or response just has a `HEADERS` frame, then the `END_STREAM`
+flag will be added to the end of the `HEADERS` frame.
+If there are both `HEADERS` and DATA frames, then the
+`END_STREAM` will be placed after the `DATA` frame.
+Proxy Verifier does not, however, use `RST_STREAM`
+frames to influence the `END_STREAM` flag.
+Thus in the above example, having the `RST_STREAM` between the
+`HEADERS` and `DATA` frames means that the `HEADERS` will not have an `END_STREAM` flag before the
+`RST_STREAM` is sent.
+For this reason, you must include a `DATA` frame after a `RST_STREAM` frame, even
+though the `DATA` frame will not be sent, in order to keep the stream open at the time the `RST_STREAM` is
+sent.

 The server side stream termination can be set in the same way, but under the `server-response` node.